vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     cp /tmp/fluent-bit-2.1.2+vmware.1-tkg.1/config/values.yaml fluentbit-data-values.yaml
     ```

-3. Modify the resulting `fluentbit-data-values.yaml` file and configure the endpoint as per your choice.
+3. Modify the resulting `fluentbit-data-values.yaml` file and configure the endpoint as per your requirement.
 A sample endpoint configuration for sending logs to vRealize Log Insight Cloud over HTTP is shown in the following example.

     ```bash
     [OUTPUT]